Joanne Ciconte

-Joanne Ciconte (born 14 December 2008) is an Australian racing driver who competes in F1 Academy for MP Motorsport with support from Wella Beauty Products.
+Joanne Ciconte (born 14 December 2008) is an Australian racing driver set to compete in Kyojo Cup for Nat Team KCMG.

 Early career

 Karting

 Ciconte began karting at the age of nine.
-During her time in karting, Ciconte mainly raced in Australia, most notably taking the Pink Plate title in the KA3 Junior Light class and also was one of four finalists for the last edition of the FIA Girls on Track – Rising Stars.
+During her time in karting, Ciconte mainly raced in Australia, most notably taking the Pink Plate title in the KA3 Junior Light class and also was one of four finalists for the 2023 edition of the FIA Girls on Track – Rising Stars.

 Formula 4

 2024

 In early 2024, Ciconte made her single-seater debut, racing in the Australian Formula Open season opening round at Sandown in the AFO4 class, where she finished all three races as runner-up.

 A month after her one-off appearance in Australian Formula Open, Ciconte joined M2/Tim Macrow Racing in the relaunched Formula 4 Australian Championship.
 In her only round in the championship, Ciconte finished seventh in the first two races and took ninth in race three.

 During 2024, Ciconte also joined AS Motorsport in the Formula 4 CEZ Championship for the Brno round.
 In the three races, Ciconte scored two top-five finishes, a fourth-place finish in race one and a fifth-place result in race three.

 Towards the end of the year, Ciconte joined DXR by Drivex in the Spanish F4 Championship.
 In the two rounds she competed in, she scored a best result of 20th in race two at Barcelona after having started 30th.